cyberark/kubernetes-conjur-deploy/demo/README.md

 ### Script Configuration

-You will need to provide a name for the kubernetes context in which your test app will be deployed:
+You will need to provide a name for the kubernetes namespace in which your test app will be deployed:

 ```
-export TEST_APP_CONTEXT_NAME=test-app
+export TEST_APP_NAMESPACE_NAME=test-app
 ```

 You will also need to set several environment variables to match the values used